Commit a draft collection to a review set in eDiscovery (Premium)

 On the Collections page, select the draft collection that you want to commit to a review set.

 On the bottom of the flyout page, select Actions > Edit collection.

 In the edit collection wizard, click Next until the Save draft or collect page is displayed.

 Select Collect items and add to review set.

 Decide whether to add the collection to a new review set (which is created after you submit the collection) or add it to an existing review set.
 Complete this section based on your decision.

 Configure the additional collection settings:

+b.
 Cloud attachments: Select this option to include modern attachments or linked files when the collection results are added to the review set.
-This means that the target file of a modern attachment or linked file is added to the review set.
+This means the target file of a modern attachment or linked file is added to the review set.